-The principal uncertainty currently facing Jane Cameron's Old People's Charity relates to the impact of the Covid-19 pandemic.
+The principal uncertainty currently facing The Almshouse Charity of Elizabeth Smith relates to the impact of the Covid-19 pandemic.
 The board continue to monitor the pandemic, including UK Government advice, and acknowledge that the Trust faces a prolonged period of uncertainty.
-The evolving nature of the situation means that it is not possible to accurately quantify the financial impact; however, the Trust is in a good financial position in respect of managing this risk
+The evolving nature of the situation means that it is not possible to accurately quantify the financial impact; however, the Trust is in a good financial position in respect of managing this risk.